top of page

 Important Reminder

-The strongest offer is not always the highest number.
-Terms, timing, buyer financing, and risk should all be reviewed before making a decision.
+The strongest offer is not always the one with the highest price.
+Terms, timing, financing strength, contingencies, and the likelihood of closing should all be reviewed before making a decision.

 01